subugoe/solr-importer/README.md

 This tool contains a simple user interface (UI) and basic functionality for importing Solr-formatted XML files into a Solr server.
 It can be used as a stand-alone tool to import already created XML files.

 However, it is designed to function as a kind of framework.
 The UI and the basic functionality can be reused by a specific project.
 This new project takes the role of a plugin.
 In it, you can implement your project-specific behavior, like for example data file conversions or testing routines, and then add it to the basic functionality.
+Read the Wiki pages that belong to this project for a detailed view of the concepts.

 ## System requirements